Attendance

 Holidays in Term Time

-Generally, a need or desire for a holiday or other absence for the purpose of leisure and recreation would not be an exceptional circumstance.
+The DfE have stated that generally they do not consider the need or desire for a holiday or other absence for leisure or recreation to be an exceptional circumstance.

 An absence request form must be completed for any proposed absence during term time (including family holidays).